cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 ## Adapting existing Applications that use ABCI

-In some cases, an existing Application using the legacy ABCI may need to be adapted to work with ABCI++ with as minimal changes as possible.
-In this case, of course, ABCI++ will not provide any advantage with respect to the existing implementation, but will keep the same guarantees already provided by ABCI.
+In some cases, an existing Application using the legacy ABCI may need to be adapted to work with ABCI with as minimal changes as possible.
+In this case, of course, ABCI will not provide any advantage with respect to the existing implementation, but will keep the same guarantees already provided by ABCI.
-Here is how ABCI++ methods should be implemented.
+Here is how ABCI methods should be implemented.

 First of all, all the methods that did not change from ABCI 0.17.0 to ABCI 2.0, namely `Echo`, `Flush`, `Info`, `InitChain`, `Query`, `CheckTx`, `ListSnapshots`, `LoadSnapshotChunk`, `OfferSnapshot`, and `ApplySnapshotChunk`, do not need